amirreza0sh/amirreza0sh/README.md

 <h2 align="left">About me</h2>

 <p align="left">

- - a Software Engineer who loves automating everything he can :) I work on the backend with Go, building APIs and automation tools, alongside Linux, Docker, Git, and CI/CD pipelines like GitHub Actions and GitLab CI.
-I also design and build       - websites with --      - WordPress.
-In this website I try to explain different projects that I had so we can learn together about Infrastructure.
+- a Software Engineer with 2 years of hands-on experience in backend development and infrastructure automation.
+I love automating everything I can :) I mainly work with Go (Golang) to build backend services, APIs, and automation tools, and I also enjoy frontend development from time to time.
+Beyond writing code, I spend a lot of time on Linux server management, Docker, and version control with Git and GitHub, along with setting up CI/CD pipelines using GitHub Actions and GitLab CI.
+I'm also comfortable with Nginx configuration and Bash scripting for day-to-day server tasks.
+Besides backend work, I design and build websites with WordPress.
+In this website, I try to document and explain different projects I've worked on, so we can learn together about Infrastructure.

 </p>

 <h2 align="left">My Skills...</h2>